EmilRejman/WebScraping/README.md

 ## web srapping
 Simple web scrapping project, URL has data in JSON format inside body tag.
 Get data and parse it from 2 URLS.
-All code is unittested, integration tests under creation.
-Testing with pytest module under creation.
+All code is tested (unit tests) with both unittest and pytest, to pratice both ways.
+Pytest tests are better optimized, eg with indirect parametrization.

 made with python 3.7